Banco Bradesco (NYSE:BAK) Upgraded to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Banco Bradesco (NYSE:BAK) from a sell rating to a hold rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Banco Bradesco (NYSE:BAK) from a sell rating to a hold rating in a research note published on Monday, Zacks.com reports.

 According to Zacks, “Braskem SA figures as the largest petrochemical operation in Latin America and among the five largest private companies in Brazil.
 With industrial facilities located in Alagoas, Bahia, São Paulo and Rio Grande do Sul, Braskem produces primary base petrochemicals such as ethylene, propylene, benzene, caprolactam, DMT and termoplastic resins (polypropylene, polyethylene, PVC and PET) gas and GLP. “

-Separately, ValuEngine upgraded shares of Banco Bradesco from a buy rating to a strong-buy rating in a research report on Friday, November 1st.
+Separately, ValuEngine upgraded Banco Bradesco from a buy rating to a strong-buy rating in a report on Friday, November 1st.

-Banco Bradesco (NYSE:BAK) last issued its quarterly earnings results on Wednesday, August 7th.
-The company reported $0.08 EPS for the quarter.
-Banco Bradesco had a net margin of 3.18% and a return on equity of 27.43%.
-The company had revenue of $3.40 billion during the quarter.
-As a group, equities research analysts forecast that Banco Bradesco will post 0.53 earnings per share for the current year.

 Braskem SA, together with its subsidiaries, produces and sells thermoplastic resins.
 The company operates through five segments: Chemicals, Polyolefins, United States and Europe, Mexico, Vinyls.
 The Chemicals segment produces and sells ethylene, propylene butadiene, toluene, xylene, cumene, and benzene, as well as gasoline, diesel and liquefied petroleum gas, and other petroleum derivatives; and supplies electric energy, steam, compressed air, and other inputs to second-generation producers.